Certified eProgram for Risk Prevention

 Chapter 6: Addiction and the Brain's Reward Centers

-• Jo has a deep-rooted passion for identifying alternative approaches to healing from trauma and addiction.
+• Article/Video: Jo has a deep-rooted passion for identifying alternative approaches to healing from trauma and addiction.
 While her own struggle with substance abuse was certainly the catalyst to identifying non-traditional approaches to treatment.

-• A hugely successful actress who saw her personal life and career tested by addiction, Claudia shares her journey of overcoming alcoholism and offers fresh perspectives on alcohol use disorder treatments.
+• Article/Video: A hugely successful actress who saw her personal life and career tested by addiction, Claudia shares her journey of overcoming alcoholism and offers fresh perspectives on alcohol use disorder treatments.

-• Benefits of Using Hypnotherapy in Addiction Treatment: Hypnotherapy is an evidence-based treatment for addiction, which can also be used to treat a variety of other psychological difficulties.
+• Article: Benefits of Using Hypnotherapy in Addiction Treatment: Hypnotherapy is an evidence-based treatment for addiction, which can also be used to treat a variety of other psychological difficulties.

-• What you need to know about cocaine.
+• Article/Video: What you need to know about cocaine.
 This presentation highlights new research about possible treatment options regarding cocaine addiction and over dose.

 • Chapter 6 Quiz: Addiction and the Brain's Reward Centers